munshkr/SampleBank.sc/README.md

   added at runtime.
 * When refreshing, delete buffers if file is not found anymore.
 * Method for freeing buffers in server, if it is running.
+* Allow user to load specific banks only
+* Create buffers in bundled messages

 ## Contributing